sahiga/developer.box.com/guides/best-practices/branding-guidelines.md

 ### Contact us

 We’re here to help.
-Many situations can be ambiguous, and we’ll absolutely work with you to make sure that your app works within our guidelines. [contact][contact].
+Many situations can be ambiguous, and we’ll absolutely work with you to make sure that your app works within our guidelines.
+[Just contact us with any questions][contact].

 ## Things not to do